manichandana/Wipro_Examination_Repo/README.md

 *output : Navigation to the respective web pages on clicking the links

 Build and Run :
+*Build and Tested on MAVEN
+Steps to proceed with the execution :
-*Import the project into Eclipse(say)
+*Import the project into Eclipse
 *Proceed with the execution by following the steps mentioned
 ---Maven clean
 ---Maven GenerateSources
 ---Maven build (tested using tomcat7 Server)
+*The output for the above step gives a link (say for instance http://localhost:8080/WebCrawlerApplication)in the conole which can be opened in any webbrowser for the output.

 If provided time can include
 **Bootstraping